-This magnetic force between current-carrying wires calculator lets you find the magnetic force between two parallel, long and straight wires carrying the current.
-Read the text below to learn why do wires repel or attract each other at all and how can you estimate the strength of electromagnetic force between them.
+This magnetic force between current-carrying wires calculator lets you find the magnetic force between two parallel, long, and straight wires carrying the current.
+Read the text below to learn why wires repel or attract each other and how you can estimate the strength of the electromagnetic force between them.

 Interaction between current-carrying wires

-Electric current flowing in the wire can be described as an ordered movement of tiny charged particles - electrons.
+We describe the electric current flowing in the wire as an ordered movement of tiny charged particles — electrons.
 We know from Maxwell's equation that every moving charged particle produces a magnetic field.
-With our magnetic field of straight current-carrying wire calculator you can check how strong magnetic field can be created.
+With our magnetic field of straight current-carrying wire calculator, you can check how strong a magnetic field can be created.

-If one wire produces a magnetic field, the other one feels it as the electromagnetic force.
+If one wire produces a magnetic field, the other feels it as an electromagnetic force.
 That's why two current-carrying cables interact with each other.

 Magnetic force between wires equation

+A proper magnetic force calculation would require using the cross product, but there is a simpler way.
 The magnetic force between wires is straightforward to calculate if we assume that our wires are straight and very long.
-To estimate that force you can use following formula:
+To estimate that force, you can use the following formula:

-F / Lis the force per unit length acting on each wire;
+F / L— Force per unit length acting on each wire;

-μ0is the permeability of free space which have constant value
+μ0— Permeability of free space which has constant value

 In many cases, we want to determine the force acting only on the selected wire section.
-For that reason in above equation, we have used the term
+For that reason, we have used the term

-F / L. It means that if we have a wire with a length of
+F / L in the above equation.
+It means that if we have a wire with a length of

 L, it will be subjected to the force